Eurydia/practice-clean-programming-language/src/pages/index.md

 area =  12 * 12
 ```

+**Possible error**

-However, it is important to keep in mind that a variable declaration must immediately follow its type specification.
+It is important to keep in mind that a variable declaration must immediately follow its type specification.

 ```
 // Language: Clean

 exInt :: Int

-// ...some code...
+...code...

 exInt =  12 // NOT OK :(
 ```

 In this case, $\text{exInt}$ will cause a compilation error with a message which states: